HoangDev2000/exercise-practice/README.md

 Some descriptions in here!

-# Watch tutorial on YouTube
+# Dive deeply Deep Learning field